informatics-isi-edu/atlas-d2k-www/collaboration/gudmap-collab/index.md

 - Project period (i.e., project start, and end dates documented in notice of grant award)
 - Include a description of the project's relevance to the goals of GUDMAP.
 - How would the project/investigator benefit from interactions with the GUDMAP PIs and, conversely, how would GUDMAP benefit from collaborating with the project/investigator?

+## Approved Projects To Date

+- **Maho Shibata**, *The George Washington University/Georgetown University* - “Regulation of prostate organogenesis by tissue-resident macrophages”